Blow out Fracture

 Subciliary incisions are made 2mm below the edge of the eye lid.
 Midtarsal incision is sited between the edge of the eyelid and the orbital rim.

-Figure showing the various incisions used to reach the floor of the orbit
+Diagram showing various incisions used to access the orbital floor

 The incision is made through skin only.
 The skin is reflected down by blunt dissection until it is free from the pretarsal portion of the orbicularis oculi muscle.
 The muscle fibers of orbicularis oculi are spread to expose the periosteum of the lateral border initially.
 The submuscular dissection is continued till the orbital septum is seen.
 Care must be taken not to incise / damage the orbital septum as it can cause troublesome prolapse of orbital fat.
 Damage to orbital septum can also lead to lower eye lid shortening.